 The result showed interlinking narratives that display the passage of time by the overlaying of images and weaves together the people, places and things that bind the Midlands together.
 The exhibition took on all aspects of life: cultural diversity of life today, the industry and leisure of the Midlands, rural and urban life, dwells into family, personal history of people and their archives.
 It tackled themes of community, heritage, family, diversity, local history and industry.

-Middle Bound can also be viewed in Virtual Space below:
+With thanks to V21 Artspace Middle Bound can also be viewed as a Virtual Exhibition:

 Middle Bound was on display in QUAD Gallery, Derby (UK) from Saturday 17th February until Sunday 11th March 2018.
 If you want to learn more about the project, show the exhibition in your venue and/or host a new workshop, please contact the curator of the project, Mauro Bedoni.